robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-04 21:37:12 UTC
+**Last Updated:** 2025-10-04 22:08:04 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the live feed will be available once maintenance is complete.
+**Recommendation:** Visitors should check back later; the live feed will be restored once maintenance is complete.
 **Technical Note:** The image displays a gray background with red text indicating \

 ---